gofiber/fiber/docs/api/middleware/timeout.md

 title: Timeout
 ---

 Timeout middleware for [Fiber](https://github.com/gofiber/fiber).
-As a `fiber.Handler` wrapper, it creates a context with `context.WithTimeout` and pass it in `UserContext`.
+As a `fiber.Handler` wrapper, it creates a context with `context.WithTimeout` and passes it in `UserContext`.

 If the context passed executions (eg. DB ops, Http calls) takes longer than the given duration to return, the timeout error is set and forwarded to the centralized `ErrorHandler`.